 - High-quality as well as fresh fish

-Shouwkouwa is located at One Fullerton.
-It is also the only 2 Michelin Star Sushi restaurant operating in Singapore.
-Their chefs take pride in preparing your meal with the best seasonal seafood and ingredients.
+Shouwkouwa is located at One Fullerton and is the only 2 Michelin Star Sushi restaurant operating in Singapore.
+Their chefs also take pride in preparing your meal with the best seasonal seafood and ingredients.
 Each course is carefully prepared with the best fresh fish using minimal cooking as well as alterations.

 Their perfect sushi dishes are cooked with high-quality fish using the right proportion as well as temperature.
 In addition, their chefs will prepare, cook the fish, and you have got to consume this perfect sushi with a pair of chopsticks immediately after the chef serves it.

 All in all, Shouwkouwa is really deserving of being on our list of the best Japanese Omakase Restaurants in Singapore.

 |Address||1 Fullerton Road, #02-02A One Fullerton, Singapore 049213|

 |Operating Hour||Tuesday to Saturday: 12:15PM – 3:00PM, 6:00PM – 8:15PM|

 - Produce flown in from Japan